hqywork/EntityFramework.wiki.Chinesize/Home.md

 To use a relational database provider, you will need to target .NET 4.5.1.

 ### Using EF7 in Windows Store/Phone Applications
 We’re still working thru some issues in order to make EF7 work on Windows Phone and Universal applications.
+This is due to some of our dependencies not yet supporting the wpa81 target platform.

 The current nightly builds can be used in Windows Store applications though, see [Using EF7 in Windows Phone/Store Applications](https://github.com/aspnet/EntityFramework/wiki/Using-EF7-in-Windows-Phone-Store-Applications) for instructions.